-Below, I’ll outline a few of the most popular trail runner options on the market.
+In this section, I’ll outline a few of the most popular trail runner options on the market.

 One unique feature is the built-in gaiter trap on the rear.
 This ensures that your gaiters stay in place.
-The Altra Lone Peaks are also incredibly lightweight at just 10.5 ounces (298 grams).
+The Altra Lone Peaks are also incredibly lightweight at just 10.5 ounces (300 grams) per shoe.
 Men’s and women’s versions are available.

 The XA Pro 3D trail runners offer excellent durability, fit, and grip.
 They feature Salomon’s 3d advanced chassis which is designed to maximize stability and protection while also keeping the shoes lightweight.
 These shoes use a quick lace system which makes them easy to take on and off.
+Some love Salomon’s lacing system and others don’t care for it.
 An extra beefy toe cap adds needed protection from rocks and roots.
-These shoes are available in a range of colors in both men’s and women’s.
-A waterproof version is also available.
+The Gore-Tex liner adds waterproofing.

-Hiking Boot Recommendations:
+Hiking Boot Recommendations

 Below, I’ll outline a few of the best hiking boot options on the market.

 The Merrell Moab 2 are some of the most popular hiking boots on the market.
-Mostly due to the great value that they offer.
+Mostly due to the excellent value that they offer.
 These are one of the more affordable hiking boot options on the market.
-For the price, they are well made, durable, and fairly lightweight for a hiking boot.
-The uppers offer the great combination of breathable mesh with durable leather.
-Vibram soles with deep 5 mm lugs offer great traction on rough terrain.
-The Moab 2s are available in waterproof and non-waterproof variations in men’s and women’s sizes.
+For the price, they are well made, durable, and fairly lightweight.
+You aren’t sacrificing anything in terms of quality or comfort.
+These boots are just as well made as pricier options.

 Of course, there are compromises.
-These boots aren’t as light as traditional low top trail runners.
+These boots aren’t as light as traditional low-top trail runners.
 They also don’t offer the same level of underfoot protection as traditional hiking boots due to the lightweight design.
 The soles are a bit less stiff than most other hiking boots on the market.

 Another Hiking Footwear Option: Hiking Sandals

 These specialty sandals are designed with thick rugged soles for protection from the ground as well as traction on wet surfaces.
-Hiking sandals are designed for use in wet environments, making them perfect for stream crossing or river fording.
-Hiking sandals are an excellent choice for less technical hikes in warm weather and wet conditions.
+Most hiking sandals are designed for use in wet environments, making them perfect for stream crossing or river fording.
+They can also be an excellent choice for less technical hikes in warm weather and wet conditions.